Types of knee injury

 Collateral Ligament Injuries

-Another common sporting injury, meniscal tears occur when twisting, pivoting or being tackled and can also be caused by aging or arthritis.
+Another common sporting injury, meniscal tears occur when twisting, pivoting or being tackled.

 Chondral Defect Injury